Why 60% of Salon Clients Never Come Back (And How to Fix It)

 - A loyal client is worth $1,200-$3,600/year (monthly visits at $100-$300 average ticket)

-When 60% of your first-time clients disappear, you're not just losing revenue—you're burning marketing dollars on a leaky bucket.
+When a large share of your first-time clients don't return, you're not just losing revenue—you're burning marketing dollars on a leaky bucket.

 Why Clients Don't Come Back

 Life gets busy.
 Between work, kids, errands, and Netflix, booking a salon appointment falls off the radar.
-47% of lapsed clients say they "just forgot" when surveyed 90 days after their last visit.
-They didn't switch salons—they simply never thought about rebooking.
+When lapsed clients are surveyed, the most common answer is "I just forgot"—not that they found a better salon, not that they had a bad experience.
+They simply never thought to rebook.

 2. They Don't Feel Connected

-Clients who feel like "just another appointment" are 3x more likely to churn.
+Clients who feel like "just another appointment" are far more likely to drift.
 When there's no personal connection or follow-up after the service, they assume you don't care whether they return.
-Stylists who send a quick "Love how your cut turned out!" text within 24 hours see 34% higher rebooking rates.
+A simple personal message within 24 hours changes that entirely—it opens a two-way relationship instead of a one-time transaction.

 3. Rebooking Friction

-Most salons ask clients to book their next appointment at checkout—but only 15-20% actually do it.
-The other 80% leave with good intentions and then face friction: remembering the salon's name, finding the phone number, calling during business hours, waiting on hold.
-Each step adds resistance.
+Most salons ask clients to book their next appointment at checkout—but most don't.
+Clients leave with good intentions and then face friction: remembering the salon's name, finding the phone number, calling during business hours, waiting on hold.
+Each step adds resistance, and most simply never follow through.

 The Follow-Up Formula That Works